best tricep workout

 We’ll start with a variation of the Close Grip Bench Press called the Close Grip Pin Press.

-Start by lying on a bench with the bar positioned across the pins, hands shoulder width apart on the bar with palms facing away from you.
-Lower the bar until the pins stop you, and then come back up returning to the start position.
+Start by lying on a bench with the bar positioned across the pins, hands shoulderwidth apart on the bar with palms facing away from you.
+Keeping your elbows tucked in close to the body, slowly lower the weight until the pins stop you, and then come back up returning to the start position.